Mohammadreza0083/CpuScheduling/README.md

 ### Using the Application
 1. Enter processes with the following specifications:
-   - Process name
+   - Process name (auto-filled, editable)
    - Arrival time
    - Burst time
 2. Select the desired algorithm
-3. View the results
+3. View the results and Gantt chart

 ## 📊 Outputs